The Theoretical Limit of Radar Target Detection: Proof of the target detection theorem

-If the decision is successful, i.e., $ E=0 $, by lemma 5.(2), the empirical entropy satisfies When $ m $ is sufficiently large, the empirical DI satisfies The achievability of the DI is proved.
+If the detection is successful, i.e., $ E=0 $, then the empirical entropy satisfies Therefore, the empirical DI satisfies The achievability of the DI is proved.

-There are two events that cause the failed decision for the typical set detection.
-The first is that $ V^{m} $ and $ Y^{m} $ do not form jointly typical sequences, denoted by $ {\bar A_T} $.
-The second is that $ \hat{V}^{m} $ and $ Y^{m} $ do not form jointly typical sequences, denoted by $ {\bar A_R} $.
-Then, the probability of failed decisions is According to the lemma 5.(3), we have and $P_f^{(m)} $ converges to zero as $ m $ increases.
+There are two events that cause the detection failure for the typical set detection.
+The first is that $ v^{m} $ and $ \boldsymbol{y}^{m} $ do not form jointly typical sequences, denoted by $ {\bar A_T} $.
+The second is that $ \hat{v}^{m} $ and $ \boldsymbol{y}^{m} $ do not form jointly typical sequences, denoted by $ {\bar A_R} $.
+Then, the probability of failed is According to the lemma 5.(3), we have and $P_f^{(m)} $ converges to zero as $ m $ increases.

 Below, we prove the converse to the target detection theorem.
 For this, we will extend Fano's inequality to the target detection.
 Let us firstly introduce some definitions and a lemma.